 Whether the issue is the trust and confidence that come from healthy relationships with teachers and friends, the watchful presence of adults, or the maintenance of buildings, student safety and well-being are our top priorities at school.
 To that end, Middlesex maintains a range of measures to ensure the safety of the students, faculty and staff on the campus and in the community.
-Without compromising either the welcoming character of the School or the educational and developmental priority of helping our students assume age-appropriate independence, we strive to put prudent procedures in place to protect the community from everything from severe weather events and other unexpected natural phenomena to accidents or injuries that take place in the classroom, athletic fields, theater or workplace.
+Without compromising either the welcoming character of the School or the educational and developmental priority of helping our students assume age-appropriate independence, we strive to put prudent procedures in place to protect the community from everything from severe weather events and other unexpected natural phenomena to accidents or injuries that take place in the classroom, athletic fields, theater or workplace as well as security and safety protocols inside and outside the dormitories and academic buildings.

 We know that adolescence can be a time of impulsivity and experiential learning, and we seek to sustain a safe, consistent, comfortable environment in which our students can best live, learn and grow.
-Middlesex students are supported by a faculty and staff that are dedicated toward providing a safe and caring environment, and are committed to meeting students "where they are" on their path to growth and development.
+Middlesex students are supported by a faculty and staff that are dedicated toward providing a safe and caring environment and are committed to meeting students "where they are" on their path to growth and development.